whisthq/whist/container-images/base/README.md

 The services `fractal-entrypoint.service`, `fractal-display.service`, `fractal-audio.service` and `fractal-protocol.service` must run successfully for the container to be functional.
 These services run in the order written above and are run by systemd on container start.

-`fractal-entrypoint.service` runs the contents of the `entry.sh` script as root -- this is where configuration that has to occur during runtime can normally go.
+1. `docker-entrypoint.sh` starts up and calls `exec` to become systemd (with pid 1)

+2. systemd runs `fractal-entrypoint.service`, which waits until a `.ready` file is written -- this is configured as a oneshot, meaning that `fractal-display.service` only starts after `fractal-entrypoint.service` finishes.
+This means that everything waits for `.ready` file to be written, which contains the parameters necessary to for the container to start properly (DPI, user ID, cloud storage folders, etc.).

-`fractal-display.service` starts an X Server with the proper configuration that we need.
+3. Once `fractal-entrypoint.service` finishes, `fractal-display.service` starts an X Server with the proper configuration that we need.
 Note that this starts an X Server that is powered by an Nvidia GPU, meaning our containers can only be run on GPU-powered hosts.

-`fractal-audio.service` starts a virtual Pulse Audio soundcard in the container.
+4. `fractal-audio.service`, meanwhile, can start as soon as `fractal-display.service` *begins* running (which is important because the lifecycle of fractal-display is the lifecycle of our containerized applications).
+It starts a virtual Pulse Audio soundcard in the container, enabling sound.

-`fractal-protocol.service` runs the protocol and configures some environment variables so that it works correctly with the X Server.
+5. `fractal-protocol.service` can start as soon as `fractal-display.service` and `fractal-audio.service` are both running, running the Fractal protocol and configuring some environment variables to work correctly with the X Server.

 ### Useful Debugging Practices